tedtoal/Button_TT/README.md

 }
 ```

 The workhorse of the calibration screen is a state machine operated in function *loopCalibrationScreen()* that waits for the user to tap on each "+" sign.
 After he taps them in opposing corners of the display, the calibration parameters are computed and become the new parameters for translating screen taps to display coordinates.
 The user can then tap the screen further to test the new calibration, with a "+" sign drawn at each tapped position.
 If satisfied he can tap "Save" to save the new calibration or "Cancel" to revert back to the previous one.
-This state machine code is taken from *TS_DisplayCalibrate.ino* in the *XPT_2046_Touchscreen_TT* library.
+This state machine code is taken from *TS_DisplayCalibrate.ino* in the *XPT_2046_Touchscreen_TT* library, the main difference being that here we implement the "Tap the +" message using a label button rather than writing screen text directly.

 Define an enum of the states and a variable that holds the current state:

 ```
 // States during calibration and subsequent showing of tapped points.